ademataydir/Siem-Splunk/README.md

-# SPLUNK INSTALLATION AND SETTINGS
+# Splunk Enterprise Installation And Settings

-## How to Install Splunk Enterprise & Splunk Universal Forwarder on Windows:
+## How to Install Splunk Enterprise on Windows:
 You can sign up for the www.splunk.com site and download and install the Splunk Enterprise app.

 ### Splunk Enterprise Installation steps;